-- 1. When you complete a workshop, a Halifax County Schools Certificate of Credit will be issued - 2.
-Directions for uploading the CEU certificates are included in the CEU Uploading Process Map included at the end of this document.
+- 1. When you complete a workshop, a Halifax County Schools Certificate of Credit will be issued. - 2.
+Directions for uploading the CEU certificates will be forthcoming but keep a copy of the certificate for LINQ system upload during license renewal.